BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

-Uzbekistan is a constitutional republic with a political system dominated by President Shavkat Mirziyoyev and his supporters.
+Uzbekistan is a constitutional republic with a political system led by President Shavkat Mirziyoyev and his supporters.
 In 2016 Mirziyoyev, the former prime minister, won the presidential elections with 88 percent of the vote.
-The Organization for Security and Cooperation in Europe (OSCE) Office for Democratic Institutions and Human Rights (ODHIR), in its final election observation report, noted, “the campaign lacked competitiveness and voters were not presented with a genuine choice of political alternatives,” with OSCE/ODIHR observers citing “serious irregularities inconsistent with national legislation and OSCE commitments, including proxy voting and indications of ballot box stuffing.”
-Parliamentary elections took place on December 22.
-According to the OSCE observer mission’s preliminary conclusions, the elections took place under improved legislation and with greater tolerance of independent voices but did not yet demonstrate genuine competition and full respect of election-day procedures.
-Parliamentary elections in 2014 did not meet international commitments or standards, according to that election’s OSCE observer mission.
+The Organization for Security and Cooperation (OSCE) in Europe Office for Democratic Institutions and Human Rights noted in its final election observation report that “the campaign lacked competitiveness and voters were not presented with a genuine choice of political alternatives,” with the European observers citing “serious irregularities inconsistent with national legislation and OSCE commitments, including proxy voting and indications of ballot box stuffing.”
+Parliamentary elections took place in December 2019.
+The OSCE observer mission’s preliminary conclusions noted the elections occurred under improved legislation and with greater tolerance of independent voices but did not demonstrate genuine competition and full respect for election-day procedures.

-Impunity remained pervasive, but government prosecutions of officials on corruption charges significantly increased during the year.
+Impunity remained pervasive.
+Government prosecutions of officials on abuse charges increased somewhat during the year.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: